GJZwiers/One-Zero-Code/data-types.md

 ### Strings with Date and Time
 Sometimes it is helpful to have a timestamp in programs, for example to record the time a user of an app registered or logged in last.
 Time can be formatted as a string, usually with a system of special codes to indicate different components of date and time such as month, year or hour of day.

 Let's see how we can get the current time and format it into a string.
 Note that this example uses the concept of _chaining_, where two or more functions are called right after each another instead of writing them on multiple lines.
-The return of every function is put into the variable for the next function to work on.
+The return of every function in the chain is put into the variable for the next function to work on.

 ```python
 from datetime import datetime